sass/sass/doc-src/SASS_REFERENCE.md

 You can assign to variables if they aren't already assigned by adding the `!default` flag to the end of the value.
-This means that if the variable has already been assigned to, it won't be re-assigned, but if it doesn't have a value yet, it will be given one.
+This means that if the variable has already been assigned a non-nil value, it won't be re-assigned.
+If it doesn't have a value yet (or it is nil), it will be given one.

 For example:

     $content: "First content";
     $content: "Second content?" !default;
+    $non-nil-content: nil;
+    $non-nil-content: "Non-nil content" !default;
-    $new_content: "First time reference" !default;
+    $new-content: "First time reference" !default;

     #main {
       content: $content;
+      non-nil-content: $non-nil-content;
-      new-content: $new_content;
+      new-content: $new-content;
     }

 is compiled to:

     #main {
       content: "First content";
+      non-nil-content: "Non-nil content";
       new-content: "First time reference"; }

 ## `@`-Rules and Directives {#directives}